 ‘an infinitely variable world of inner tensions, light and shadow, stresses and reliefs; a world that is not only unbelievably rich in spatial suggestion, but that promises as many moods as the day itself ‘.The Guardian, 29th November, 1969

 Very large, at sixty feet long, the Mural was designed to be move-able and modular, so that different parts could be displayed in various locations (although this has apparently not so far happened).
-The construction has however been moved as a whole at least twice.
+The construction has however been moved as a whole twice.
 Its first location was quite low on the south-facing wall of the original Dining Room, and contemporary reviews speak of the ‘light, colour and movement that it takes from its surroundings’.
 Coloured reflections are clearly seen in the photo below of an early graduation ceremony.

 Unfortunately this low position proved too vulnerable a spot – especially in a dining room, where social functions also took place at night.
 Damage to the work was already being noted by 1971, it was renovated in 1974, and in 1977 a full restoration was necessary.
 After this date, it was moved further up the same wall, and it can be seen in that position in the video at the end of this piece.
-When alterations were carried out to the Dining Hall, the Mural was moved again, sometime during the 1990s, this time to its current position in the Crush Hall.
+When alterations were carried out to the Dining Hall, the Mural was moved again, in the late 1990s, this time to its current position in the Crush Hall.

 Although at first glance it seems to consist of a random arrangement of surfaces, the Mural is in fact very far from that.
 Mary Martin developed complex sequences: for each plane, there are four possible directions – down, up, left or right (which can be numbered 1,2,3, and 4), and the artist organised these planes in a sliding system, without repetition, so that the left-facing planes (or number 3s) descend diagonally from left to right 6 times in the first series of 24 vertical rows.